ljw20180420/rearr/README.md

 # TODO
 ```[tasklist]
-- [ ] Use vscode "terminal.integrated.env.linux" to handle environment variable instead of .env
 - [ ] Change default parameters for rearrangement binary.
 - [ ] Add homepage for qiangwulab.sjtu.edu.cn.
 - [ ] improve BWT-SW and apply it to the sgRNA library demultiplex and genome-wide CRISPR